 The top ten states by trademarks per million residents for 2017 are:

-We see smaller states/districts like the District of Columbia, Delaware and Vermont, which are all in the bottom seven states by population, over-index in terms of registered trademarks.
+We see smaller states/districts like the District of Columbia, Delaware, and Wyoming, which are all in the bottom seven states by population, over-index in terms of registered trademarks.

 Another surprising statistic that jumped out was that 40% of the top states by the population adjusted figures in 2018 are in the North East portion of the US.

 - For US population by state, we utilized the July 2018 estimate available here: https://simple.wikipedia.org/wiki/List_of_U.S._states_by_population